jhucsf/fall2022/assign/assign05.md

 <messages will appear here as they are sent to the room "cafe">
 ```

-Do not valgrind `netcat` as that will not be testing your program, and may
+Do not Valgrind `netcat` as that will not be testing your program, and may
 generate false positives.
-Instead you should only valgrind the client executables
+You should ensure that you run Valgrind directly on the
-that you write.
+client executables (e.g. `valgrind ./receiver ...`).

 We have recorded a screencast which demonstrates several testing scenarios
 using combinations of the reference server, your clients, your server,